Sumanth1602/AniFloat/README.md

 # AniFloat

 AniFloat is an Android overlay companion for AniList users.
 Log in with AniList, pick an anime, and you get a draggable floating control bubble that stays on top of streaming apps so you can increment or edit progress without leaving the video.
-Features include:
+Features includes:

 - AniList login
 - “Watching” list and live progress bars